ravendesignsystem/rds/README.md

 ## Acknowledgments

-- Hat tip to anyone who's code was used
+- Hat tip to anyone who's code was used.
 - We've stood on the backs of giants for sure.
 - Inspiration
 - TODO